eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

        source ~/shapes_demo_ws/install/setup.bash
        ShapesDemo

-   In the Shapes Demo GUI, go to **Options → Participant Configuration** and enable the **Active statistics** toggle so the participant reports statistical data to the monitor.
+   In the Shapes Demo GUI, go to **Options → Participant Configuration** and make sure the **Active statistics** toggle is enabled (it is on by default) so the participant reports statistical data to the monitor.
    Then click **Publish** and create a **Square** publisher.
    Click **Publish** again and create a **Circle** publisher.